SouthGreenPlatform/VcfHunter/README.md

 ### vcf2allPropAndCov.py

 This program perform two things based on a vcf.
-1) It plots for an accession, the allele coverage alongs its chromosomes.
+1) It plots for an accession, the allele coverage along its chromosomes.
 2) It identify, based on known ancestral accessions in the vcf, the alleles specific to each groups and plot the alleles proportion at a site in the accession along chromosomes.